forhadahmed/psh/README.md

 ```
 This is purely for convenience - it replaces commands inside backticks with
 `os.popen(...).read()` and `exec()`'s the resultant code.
 The output of commands
-can be stored in a python variable and manipulated by all kinds of python magic!
+can be stored in a python variable and manipulated by all of python's magic!